SNodeC/snode.c/README.md

 ## Requirements and Dependencies

 SNode.C requires some external tools and depends on some external libraries.
-Some of the libraries are directly included in the framework.
+Some of these libraries are directly included in the framework.

 ### Tools